marcelonicacio/Simon-game/README.md

 # simonCSS
-A simple Simon's project in CSS, it's funny 🤪
+A simple Simon's project in CSS, just for fun 🤪